 Erected 2003 by Clermont County Bicentennial Commission.

 Location.
 38° 56.994′ N, 84° 16.972′ W. Marker is in New Richmond, Ohio, in Clermont County.
 Marker is at the intersection of Front Street and Union Street, on the left when traveling east on Front Street.
 The marker is at the point where the two original towns converge, street names change at this point.
 Touch for map.
-Marker is at or near this postal address: 104 Susanna Way, New Richmond OH 45157, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on November 19, 2016.
-This page originally submitted on November 18, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
+This page was last revised on August 28, 2022.
+It was originally submitted on November 18, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
 This page has been viewed 434 times since then and 128 times this year.
 Photos: 1, 2, 3, 4. submitted on November 18, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.